Emmanuelito18/Emmanuelito18/README.md

 # [![texto]](https://ww.youtube.com/@Emmanuelito18_Code)

 ### I’m a Mexican YouTuber and computer science apprentice, a speedster fanatic of Flash (The Flash series).
-Passionate about programming and video games (not necessarily in that order), at the moment I specialize in Java, both web, mobile and desktop, but I also know how to program in C/C++, I plan to learn to program in C# and Rust.
+Passionate about programming and video games (not necessarily in that order), at the moment I specialize in Java, both web, mobile and desktop, but I also know how to program in C/C++, I plan to learn to program in Flutter, Rust and C#.
 You can find me on my social networks: Twitter as @Emmanuelito181.
 Facebook, Twitch, Reddit, Steam and Instagram as @Emmanuelito18.
 YouTube on my main gaming channel as @Emmanuelito182, on my channel where I teach programming as @Emmanuelito18\_Code and my sketch channel as @Emmanuelito18\_Run.
 Tiktok as @Emmanuelito188

 # In short, I’m a computer scientist and YouTuber who creates diverse content on my different channels.
 Passionate about the world of programming.
 I know how to program in C/C++ and Java and plan to learn Flutter, Rust and C# in the not too distant future